spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 reasons behind them, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:

 * `auto_scaler_can't_handle_pvc` - failed to scale up.
 Pvc can’t be handled.
-* `no_instances_with_requested_resources`- failed to scale up. no instances matched all the pod’s requested reources.
+* `no_instances_with_requested_resources`- failed to scale up.
+No instances matched all the pods' requested resources.
 `vngs_labels_not_match_all_affinities` failed to scale up the instance.
 Pod’s affinity/ anti-affinity could not be satisfied by the current group’s vng configuration.
 * `topology_spread_constrains` - failed to scale up. pod topology spread constraints could not be satisfied by the current